Extended Display Identification Data: CTA-861 Standard

 Version CTA-861-G, originally published in November 2016, was made available for free in November 2017, along with updated versions -E and -F, after some necessary changes due to a trademark complaint.
 All CTA standards are free to everyone since May 2018.

-The most recent version is CTA-861-H, published in January 2021, available for free after registration.
-An amendment, CTA-861.6, was published in February 2022, and includes a new formula to calculate Video Timing Formats, OVT.
+The most recent full version is CTA-861-I, published in February 2023, available for free after registration.
+It combines the previous version, CTA-861-H, from January 2021 with an amendment, CTA-861.6, published in February 2022 and includes a new formula to calculate Video Timing Formats, OVT.
+Other changes include a new annex to elaborate on the audio speaker room configuration system that was introduced with the 861.2 amendment, and some general clarifications and formatting cleanup.

+An amendment to CTA-861-I, CTA-861.7, was published in June 2024.
+It contains updates to CTA 3D Audio, and clarifications on Content Type Indication, and on 4:2:0 support for VTDBs and VFDBs.
+It also introduces a new Product ID Data Block, to replace the Manufacturer PNP ID in the first block of the EDID, since the UEFI is phasing out assigning new PNP IDs.

+CTA Extension Block

 Version 1 of the extension block (as defined in CEA−861) allowed the specification of video timings only through the use of 18-byte Detailed Timing Descriptors (DTD) (as detailed in EDID 1.3 data format above).
-In all cases, the "preferred" timing should be the first DTD listed in a CEA EDID Timing Extension.
+DTD timings are listed in order of preference in the CEA EDID Timing Extension.

-Version 2 (as defined in 861-A) added the capability to designate a number of DTDs as "native" and also included some "basic discovery" functionality for whether the display device contains support for "basic audio", YCbCr pixel formats, and underscan.
+Version 2 (as defined in 861-A) added the capability to designate a number of DTDs as "native" (i.e., matching the resolution of the display) and also included some "basic discovery" functionality for whether the display device contains support for "basic audio", YCBCR pixel formats, and underscan.

-Version 3 (from the 861-B spec) allows two different ways to specify the timings of available digital TV formats: As in Version 1 & 2 by the use of 18-byte DTDs, or by the use of the Short Video Descriptor (SVD) (see below).
+Version 3 (from the 861-B spec onward) allows two different ways to specify digital video timing formats: As in Version 1 & 2 by the use of 18-byte DTDs, or by the use of the Short Video Descriptor (SVD) (see below).
 HDMI 1.0–1.3c uses this version.

-Version 3 also includes four new optional types of data blocks: Video Data Blocks containing the aforementioned Short Video Descriptor (SVD), Audio Data Blocks containing Short Audio Descriptors (SAD), Speaker Allocation Data Blocks containing information about the speaker configuration of the display device, and Vendor Specific Data Blocks which can contain information specific to a given vendor's use.
+Version 3 also defines a format for a collection of data blocks, which in turn can contain a number of individual descriptors.
+This Data Block Collection (DBC) initially had four types of Data Blocks (DBs): Video Data Blocks containing the aforementioned Short Video Descriptor (SVD), Audio Data Blocks containing Short Audio Descriptors (SAD), Speaker Allocation Data Blocks containing information about the speaker configuration of the display device, and Vendor Specific Data Blocks which can contain information specific to a given vendor's use.
 Subsequent versions of CTA-861 defined additional data blocks.